ErnestL/Interview-Challenges/Vehicle-Positions/README.md

 $ ./solution -h
 ./solution: utility to find closest vehicle to given co-ordinates
 usage: ./solution [-a]
--a        algorithm to use [1-slow 2-fast 3-fast-eucladian].
+-a        algorithm to use [1-slow 2-fast 3-fast-eucladian 4-threaded].
 ```
-The application can be execute with no argument where in the Euclidian distance formula is used based on the sequentially optimised algorithm
+The application can be execute with no argument where in the Pythegorean distance formula is used based on the concurrent thread based algorithm
 ```
 $ ./solution
 or $ ./solution -a 4